Bulk Retrieval of Meetings

 GET /api/v2/meetings/export

 This endpoint provides access to meeting records within a specific event, supporting pagination and advanced filtering.
 Each record in the response corresponds to one participant in a meeting.
-Use the Meeting ID
+Use the Meeting ID to group participants into the same meeting.

 Available Query Parameters